Loans

 - The ECSI customer service number is (888) 549-3274

 Purdue University Northwest students may choose to borrow a private loan in addition to or in place of a Federal Direct Loan.
-The Office of Financial Aid does not recommend any particular lender.
-Students are encouraged to compare the differences between Federal and Private Loans and discuss federal student aid options before applying for a private loan.
+We encourage you to explore federal aid before borrowing a private loan to compare the differences between Federal and Private Loans.
+The Office of Financial Aid does not recommend a particular lender.
+If you decide a private loan is right for you, you may choose any lender; we process all lenders with equal timeliness.

 See the Truth in Lending Act Section 1638(e) for terms and disclosure related to private education loans.

-Applications for private education loans or alternative loans are made by the student through a lender.
+Applications for private education loans are made by the student through a lender.
 Prior to disbursing a private loan the lenders are required to obtain a Private Education Loan Applicant Self Certification Form from the applicant.
+To complete your lender’s self-certification, you’ll need your Cost of Attendance and Other Financial Assistance, see below or contact our office.

 Private Education Loan Applicant Self-Certification Instructions